 A significant number of small claims cases involve a breach of contract.
 To win a breach of contract case in small claims court, you’ll need to establish that:

 A contract is any agreement between individuals or businesses in which one side agrees to do something for the other in exchange for something in return.
-For example, A asks B to paint his kitchen for $3,000, and Blake agrees.
+For example, Avery asks Blake to paint his kitchen for $3,000, and Blake agrees.

-In many situations, getting a judgment for an unpaid debt involves no more than stating that the defendant made a commitment to buy certain goods or services, that they were, in fact, provided, and that a legitimate bill for X dollars has not been paid.
+In many situations, getting a money judgment for an unpaid debt involves no more than stating that the defendant made a commitment to buy certain goods or services, that the plaintiff provided the services, and that a legitimate bill for X dollars remains unpaid.

-As a plaintiff, you must normally prove:
+As a plaintiff, you’ll likely need to prove:

-Sometimes, a breach of contract suit results not from a refusal to pay a bill, but because one party claims that the other failed to carry out one or more of the terms of a contract.
+Sometimes a breach of contract suit results not from a refusal to pay a bill, but because one party claims that the other failed to carry out one or more of the terms of a contract.
 Such would be the case if:

 In court, you'll need to convince the judge that the contract existed.
 If the contract is in writing, bring it to court.
 If it's oral, be prepared to prove the terms through witness testimony and other evidence.
 Be creative–if you lent money to a debtor using a check, bring a copy.
 Along with your testimony that the borrower promised to repay you, this should be all you need to establish the existence of a contract.